Monastero di Valserena

 A Cistercian haven of peace in the heart of Tuscany

-Nestled in the heart of Tuscany's enchanting landscapes, between the historic province of Pisa and the diocese of Volterra, stands the monastery of Valserena.
-This sanctuary of peace is home to a vibrant community of approximately 40 sisters of the Cistercian Order of the Strict Observance, more commonly known as Trappists.
+Nestled in the enchanting landscapes of Tuscany, between the historic province of Pisa and the diocese of Volterra, stands the monastery of Valserena.
+This sanctuary of peace is home to a vibrant community of around 40 sisters of the Cistercian Order of the Strict Observance, more commonly known as the Trappistines.

 At Valserena, every moment is imbued with the timeless wisdom of the Rule of Saint Benedict, perpetuating a centuries-old monastic tradition rooted in the spiritual heritage of Cîteaux and Saint Bernard.
-The sisters of Valserena lead a life of profound contemplation, entirely dedicated to prayer and silence, within the monastic enclosure that ensures the serenity and intimacy of their spiritual journey.
+The sisters of Valserena lead a life of deep contemplation, entirely dedicated to prayer and silence, within the monastic enclosure that safeguards the serenity and intimacy of their spiritual journey.

-The monastery is not a place closed in on itself.
-Its welcoming guest house opens wide its doors to welcome individuals or groups wishing to immerse themselves in monastic prayer and establish a privileged contact with the community.
-It is a place of authentic hospitality, where silence becomes a universal language, inviting everyone to listen to the voice of God.
+The monastery is not a place turned in on itself.
+Its welcoming guest house opens wide to receive individuals and groups eager to immerse themselves in monastic prayer and to enjoy a privileged encounter with the community.
+It is a place of authentic hospitality, where silence becomes a universal language, inviting each person to listen for the voice of God.

 Valserena: a modern monastery rooted in tradition

-Valserena is the first foundation of the monastery of Our Lady of Saint Joseph of Vitorchiano, not far from Rome, which, starting in the post-conciliar years, gave birth to numerous communities spread throughout the world.
+Valserena is the first foundation of the monastery of Notre-Dame de Saint-Joseph de Vitorchiano, not far from Rome, which, from the post-conciliar years onward, gave rise to many communities spread throughout the world.

-Construction of the monastery and guest house buildings began in 1967.
-The architectural lines are simple and modern: among the olive-covered hills emerges the roof of the church which, like a tent, recalls the presence of God in human history.
-The nuns' property extends over approximately 50 hectares of land, largely covered with woods.
+Construction of the monastery buildings and guest house began in 1967.
+The architectural lines are simple and modern: among the olive-covered hills, the roof of the church rises like a tent, evoking God's presence in human history.
+The nuns' property extends over approximately 50 hectares of land, largely covered in woodland.

-From the beginning, an activity was also launched to ensure the material sustenance of the community: since 1968, a cosmetics workshop has produced soaps, perfumes and creams for personal care.
-Extra virgin olive oil and handmade liqueurs are also produced.
+From the very beginning, an activity was also launched to ensure the community's material sustenance: since 1968, a cosmetics workshop has produced soaps, perfumes, and personal care creams.
+Extra virgin olive oil and artisanal liqueurs are also produced.

 What to expect during your stay

-The community makes the guest house facilities available for groups and individuals who wish to spend time in spiritual retreats or study independently.
-Those who wish can meet a sister in the parlor or request to organize for their group a moment of witness with a member of the monastic community.
+The community makes the guest house facilities available to groups and individuals who wish to spend time on spiritual retreats or personal discernment independently.
+Those who wish may meet with a sister in the parlor, or request that a testimony session with a member of the monastic community be arranged for their group.

-The community offers short retreats for young women during Lent and Advent, while during the summer period, a week of sharing is planned to get to know the sisters' life, with the possibility of participating not only in prayer but also in manual work within the enclosure.
+The community offers short retreats for young women during Lent and Advent, while during the summer, a sharing week is organized to experience the sisters' life firsthand, with the opportunity to take part not only in prayer but also in manual work within the enclosure.

-The stay at the monastery is reserved for those who want to have a retreat experience.
-The community does not welcome passing tourists or people who intend to be accommodated for other purposes.
-Guests are asked to participate in the Eucharistic liturgy and at least a good part of the Liturgy of the Hours.
+Stays at the monastery are reserved for those who wish to make a genuine retreat experience.
+The community does not accommodate passing tourists or those seeking lodging for other purposes.
+Guests are asked to participate in the Eucharistic liturgy and in at least a good portion of the Liturgy of the Hours.

 .webp)